sxs-collaboration/spectre/docs/DevGuide/CodeReviewGuide.md

 * All necessary header files must be included.
 In header files, prefer forward declarations if class definitions aren't necessary.
 * Explicitly make numbers floating point, e.g. `2.` or `2.0` over `2`.
+* Avoid `mutable` member variables.
+If you think you really need these, discuss with at least 2 core developers.
+In a parallel environment `mutable` variables lead to race conditions since multiple threads can mutate a single object by calling a `const` member function.